NICKEY-CHEN/macd_signal_detector/README.md

-# macd_signal_detector
 This is a macd signal detector, which detects dif, dea and histogram.
+Note that you should type words like '000001.SZ', or it returns notings.